TresAmigosSD/SMV/docs/user/getting_started.md

 In the example above, the artifactId will be set to `myapp` and the groupID will be `com.mycompany`

 ### Example App sources
-The example app generates an app with a single stage `stage1` and two packages.
+The example app generates an app with a single stage `stage1`.
-While a single package would have sufficed, it is best to separate out all the input files of a stage into a separate package.
+The stage has two files:
-The input files and their DQM rules/policies are put in the `input` sub-package
+* `InputFiles.scala` : contains definitions of all input files and their DQM rules/policies.

-The generated `etl` package contains a single sample module for processing the provided employment data.
+* `Employment.scala` : contains sample module for processing the provided employment data.

+**Note:** In practice, a single stage will have multiple module files and possibly additional input files (depending on the number and complexity of inputs)

 ## Build Example App
 The generated application must be built before it is run.
 This is simply done by running the following maven command: